 NCOIL understands that professionals and businesses are facing unprecedented, dire economic challenges; however, we cannot compound the damage to the broader economy by forcing insurers to pay claims for which they did not contract.
 To do so could destabilize these insurers and render them unable to pay claims for which they did accept the risk, and did rate.
 NCOIL has reached out to Congress to express these concerns and to advocate for the creation of a COVID-19 Business Interruption & Cancellation Claims Fund (COVID Claims Fund).
 Following the tragedy of 9/11/2001, Congress enacted the Air Transportation Safety and System Stabilization Act and included within it the Victims Compensation Fund (VCF).
 We urge a similar solution now for the legion of businesses & professionals who are suffering from unprecedented costs from the interruption of their businesses as well as the many associations who have had to cancel their events, virtually all of whom have an exclusion in their business interruption and event cancellation policies for communicable diseases.

-A discussion draft of legislation titled the “Pandemic Risk Insurance Act of 2020” (PRIA) which would create the Pandemic Risk Insurance Program (PRIP) to provide a federal backstop for insured pandemic losses has been shared with certain Members of Congress.
+The “Pandemic Risk Insurance Act of 2020” (PRIA) – H.R.
+7011 – which would create the Pandemic Risk Insurance Program (PRIP) to provide a federal backstop for insured pandemic losses has been introduced.
 While we have not yet completed an exhaustive analysis of PRIA, we note that it is based on the Terrorism Risk Insurance Act (TRIA, now TRIPRA), which NCOIL does support.
 Accordingly, we believe it is likely that NCOIL will be supportive of PRIA.
 However, we do note that PRIA would provide a backstop for insured losses.
 The losses for which we believe the COVID Claims Fund is necessary are uninsured losses because they fall specifically within the communicable disease exclusion contained in business interruption and event cancellation policies.
 PRIA though would operate prospectively, enabling businesses, professionals and associations to procure pandemic coverage in the future because insurers will not exclude it once a federal backstop is in place, much like terrorism insurance became available once TRIA passed.

 To view NCOIL’s letters to Congress please see these links: